PGScatalog/pgsc_calc/docs/getting-started.rst

 scoring file(s) in the user-specified build of the genotyping datasets.

 Custom scoring files can be lifted between genome builds using the ``--liftover`` flag, (see :ref:`liftover` for more information).
-An example would look like:
+If your custom PGS was in GRCh37 an example would look like:

 .. code-block:: console

-    ---scorefile MyPGSFile.txt --target_build GRCh38
+    ---scorefile MyPGSFile.txt --target_build GRCh38 --liftover

 .. _harmonized (remapped rsIDs and/or lifted positions): https://www.pgscatalog.org/downloads/#dl_ftp_scoring_hm_pos